-(details available from the FIM Safety Officers)
+(Details available from the FIM Safety Officers)

-Above detergent must be used only when requested by the Race Director or FIM Safety Officer.
+The above detergents must be used only when requested by the Race Director or FIM Safety Officer.
 Marshals may not use detergent on the track surface without permission.

-In order to be used to these products, the FIM Safety Officer may request an oil spill cleanup simulation during the Track Safety Inspection, the day before the 1st practices.
+In order to effectively handle these products, the FIM Safety Officer may request an oil spill cleanup simulation during the Track Safety Inspection, the day before the first practices.

-14.2.2 Dry conditions
+13.2.2 Dry conditions